polettix/Math-GF/docs/index.md

 it's useful to start from [homogeneous coordinates][], because they make it so easy to address the second bullet!

+It should be observed at this point that this is not the only way to generate projective planes, or that the planes generated from finite fields are the only ones.
+You can even skip this section altoghether if you want to sit on the shoulders of giants and look at [Projective Planes of Small Order][].

 ## Homogeneous Coordinates

 The [homogeneous coordinates][] have probably been invented to cope with